Hristo Popadiyn

 Hristo Popadiyn (Bulgarian: Христо Попадийн; born 4 January 1994) is a Bulgarian professional footballer who plays as a defender.

 Career

 Levski Sofia

-Popadiyn bеgan his career with Levski Sofia.
+Popadiyn began his career with Levski Sofia.
 In the beginning of 2013 he was sent on loan to the Italian Serie A team Chievo Verona until the end of the season.
 He returned to Levski for the 2013/14 season making his official debut for the club in a cup match against Pirin Gotse Delchev won by Levski with 0:5.
 He was sent on loan to Vitosha Bistritsa in the beginning of 2014 until the end of the season.

 Botev and Lokomotiv

 After his loan to Vitosha ended he left Levski and moved to Botev Vratsa.
 He made his debut for the team in a match against Dobrudzha on 2 August 2014.
 For the cup the team was drawn against the Bulgarian champions Ludogorets Razgrad and Popadiyn played in the match on 24 September 2014.

 On 12 January 2015 Popadiyn moved to another team in the B Group, Lokomotiv 2012 Mezdra.